 Or maybe it's more appropriate than you realize. :)

-Halloween is this month and the perfect time of year to explore these creepy lanes and the unexplained happenings.
-Here's a sampling of some of these haunted roads.
+Since October is the month of things that go bump in the night as well as Halloween, it's the perfect time of year to explore these creepy lanes and the unexplained happenings.
+Here's a sampling of some of these haunted places.

 The San Antonio Ghost Track: If you put your car in neutral on the tracks, the car will move by itself off the tracks.
 And if you cover the bumper in baby power, you'll find child-sized palm prints.
 However, be careful if you decide to try it out.
 There have been reports of bandits waiting in hiding for people to start their paranormal test.